jcpsimmons/codex/blog-articles/19-9-10_one-year-off-social-media.md

 A lot of social media related aspects of my life are different now - I'm not sure they're better, they're just different, but I can confidently say that I prefer this normal to last year's.
 There's a bit of rain with all of the sunshine.
 I don't see myself ever going back to social media.
 I don't see the point of it, and after leaving for a while, and getting a good outside look, it seems like an abusive relationship - millions of workers generating data for tech-giants to crunch through and make money off of.
 I think that we tend to forget how we were getting along pretty well before social media - not everything was idyllic and better, but it was fine.

+Your mileage may vary.
+I'm not suggesting that quitting social media is good for everyone.
+I think that it significantly decreases quality of life, but I'm just one person.

 Here are a few of my key takeaways in the areas I was hoping to improve with this experiment:

 ### Mental Health Benefits